sslaybac/your-way-TD/README.md

 Run the provided setup.sh script.
 This will use uv to create a virtual environment and install pygame
 ### play
 while the virtual environment is active run the command:
-> uv run -m src.main
+> uv run -m src.main [MAP_FILE]

+MAP_FILE: an optional parameter that points to a user-provided map file.
+See the configuration section for details on how to create a map file.

 ## Customization options
 note: distance measurements in the game are currently mixed between pixels and grid squares.
 A grid square is a 50 pixel square.
 The path is exactly one grid square wide.
 The eventual goal is to convert all measurements to grid squares.

 ### Towers
 Towers are defined by json files in the folder `assets/towers` All files with the `.json` extension will be read and used to generate towers.
 Files may contain a single json object, or an array of objects.